kamermanpr/Resilience.HIVPain/ActivityAnalysis/README.md

 # Overview
-This repository contains the data, analysis script, and analysis outputs for analyses performed on activity data from 68 HIV-positive patients who wore Actical accelerometers for two weeks.
-Acticals were worn for 24-hours each day.
-Week one was an acclimation week, and the analyses described here only include data for the second week (7 days) only.
+This repository contains the data, the analysis script, and its output for an assessment of phsyical activity data in 68 HIV-positive patients who wore Actical accelerometers for two weeks.
+The device was worn for 24-hours each day.
+The first seven days were used to acclimate participants to the device, and only data for the second week (days 8 to 14) was analysed.
 One participant *(# 176)*, only had 5 days of recordings in the second week.
 All files related to this analysis are named _'activity.analysis'_ or are stored in subfolders named _'activity.analysis'_.

-In addition, the repository contains the data, analysis script, and analysis outputs for the activity plot included in the manuscript.
-All files related to this analysis are named _'activity.plot'_ or are stored in subfolders named _'activity.plot'_.
+The repository also contains the data, analysis script, and its outputs for the activity plot included in the manuscript.
+All files related to this plot are named _'activity.plot'_ or are stored in subfolders named _'activity.plot'_.

+Code sheets for the analysed data are provided below.

 # Code sheets
 ## activity.data.csv